commons-app/commons-app-documentation/App-Functionality.md

 - Send feedback to developers (=> external app)
 - Logout from Commons

+### Background

+- Queueing of uploads and "changes", asynchronuos sync TODO
+- Caching of retrieved data TODO
+- Logging of Events to Wikimedia

 ## External functionality

 - Adds logged in Commons account to Android -> Settings -> Accounts
 - Adds "Share Intent" for images that accepts images into the Commons app

-## Background functionality
-- Logging of Events to Wikimedia